Forms Validation

 Error Messages

-All predefined rules except Pattern and PatternInsensitive have a default error message, so they it be omitted.
+All predefined rules except Pattern and PatternInsensitive have a default error message, so they can be omitted.
 However, by passing and formulating all customized messages, you will make the form more user-friendly.

 You can change the default messages in configuration, by modifying the texts in the Nette\Forms\Validator::$messages array or by using translator.